nystephens/team-profile-generator/README.md

 2. In your terminal navigate to the directory you wish to house this repository.

 3. Type “git clone” into your command line and paste the SSH key you copied from the repository, then hit Enter.
-A new file titled “readme-generator” containing the necessary files will appear in your chosen directory.
+A new folder titled “team-profile-generator” containing the necessary files will appear in your chosen directory.
 Due to file size, Node.js and is necessary  modules will not be cloned to your repository.
 Please continue reading the instructions to find out how to install these modules on your computer.

 4. Since this application uses Node.js you will have to install Node and the required Node modules to operate it.
 For detailed instructions on how  to install Node.js to your computer please visit: https://www.guru99.com/download-install-node-js.html